How to Choose Music for your Brand Videos

 Creative

-In your video, background music plays a rather underrated role.
-This small consideration is a powerful way to establish pacing, drive your video forward, and create emotion around your message.
-In fact, background music has helped us strengthen our brand and maintain a consistent level of quality across all of our video content at Wistia.
+Background music may seem like a minor detail in a video, but it actually plays a powerful role.
+It sets the pace, drives your video forward, and adds emotion to your message.
+At Wistia, background music has helped us strengthen our brand and maintain consistent quality across all our video content.

-However, choosing the right track for your video can get pretty tricky — but don’t fret!
+Choosing the right music track for your video can get tricky — but we’re here to help!
 You don’t need to be a professional musician to have an ear for what works.
-Here are some tips that can help you pick the perfect song for your next video project.
+You just have to know what to look for.
+That’s why we’ve rounded up some tips to help you pick the perfect song for your next video project.

 Choose music that evokes a specific emotion

-Here’s a pro tip for you: A great way to shop for songs is to split your screen up and try some out!
+A great way to shop for songs is to split your screen and try some out!
 In one window, play your video without music.
 In another, test out some songs.
 You’ll find a match made in heaven in no time.

 Avoid corny digital instruments

-For any serious musicians out there doing video marketing, we can also speak to the creative process behind our free background music.
+For any serious musicians doing video marketing, we can also speak to the creative process behind our free background music.
 Curious to know about the gear that helps us create our custom music?
 This post has all the software, hardware, and instrument pointers you’re searching for.
-From groovy to rootsy and melodic to mellow, we’ve even released some free music you can find in Wistia’s Music Collection for you to create emotion around your video’s message.

 Keep background music in the background

-In a lot of cases, the most successful background music is the music that you didn’t even know was there.
+In many cases, the most successful background music is the music you didn’t even know was there.
 If someone’s talking on screen, don’t let the music get in the way!
-Watch out for songs that have sonic elements that compete with the human voice.
-Vocals and group whoa-ing definitely fall into this category, but poppy piano melodies and even whistling are also elements that will compete with the human voice.
+Watch out for songs with sonic elements competing with the human voice.
+Vocals and group whoa-ing clearly fall into this category, but poppy piano melodies and even whistling will also compete with the human voice.

-Volume is another factor not to be overlooked.
-If the volume is too high, the music will overpower the spoken narrative of your video.
-This… is no good.
-If background music is too low, it can paradoxically draw attention to itself by making the viewer strain to hear it.
+You should also consider volume as a factor.
+If the volume is too high, the music will overpower the spoken narrative of your video, which is no good.
+If background music is too low, it can draw attention to itself by making the viewer strain to hear it.
 The goal of background music is to invisibly assist your video, not create a distraction.

-Mixing the music volume in your video takes practice, and there’s no exact formula for what level the music should be relative to the voice.
+Mixing the music volume in your video takes practice, and there’s no exact formula for the music’s level relative to the voice.
 It’s all about training your ears to feel when the music is sitting just right in the mix.
-We cover everything about getting the volume perfect for video background music in this post.

 Jazz up your videos with music